Kassemhichri/fashionRecommendation/fashion_finder_fixed/README.md

 Fashion Finder is a web application that helps users discover clothing items that match their style preferences through an interactive quiz, AI-powered recommendations, and a simple chatbot assistant.

+The source code is written in TypeScript but compiles to JavaScript in the `dist` folder for production use.

 ## Features

 ### Style Quiz